lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/has.md

-TemporaryVirtualFileSystem::has — Returns whether the server has an entry identified by the given url and contextId.
+TemporaryVirtualFileSystem::has — Returns whether the server has an entry identified by the given id and contextId.